Get,

 Some of the potential benefits of Matki are described as under:

-Potential uses of Matki in diabetes
+1. Potential Uses of Matki in Diabetes

 Diabetes is a metabolic disorder characterized by increased blood glucose levels.
 Glucosidase enzymes help in the digestion of carbohydrates and starch and cause an increase in blood glucose.
 Inhibition of this enzyme reduces blood glucose.
 This mechanism is used by the alpha-glucosidase inhibitor class of drugs, which are used to manage diabetes.
 Bhagyawant et al. conducted a review in 2019 showing polyphenols in Matki bind to the alpha-glucosidase enzyme and prevent the rise in blood glucose.
 This indicates that consuming Matki may help manage diabetes.
 However, we need more studies to support these claims.4